RodrigoGama1902/bpytest/readme.md

 # bpytest

 bpytest is a unit testing framework inspired by pytest that seamlessly integrates with Blender.
 It allows developers to create unit tests for add-ons within the Blender environment.
-The aim is to provide a familiar testing framework for Blender users based on a well-established tool.
+The aim is to provide a familiar testing framework for Blender users based on a well-established test framework.
+Additionally, bpytest is designed to be simple to install and start using, ensuring that developers can quickly incorporate testing into their Blender add-on development workflow.

 Key Features:

-- CLI Interface: CLI based on pytest for convenient test management.
 - Stand-alone Testing: Execute tests independently of Blender directly from any terminal environment.
 - In-Blender Testing: Run tests within Blender, enabling developers to observe real-time test results during runtime.
 - Simplified Assertions: Write cleaner and more readable assertions with Pytest-like assertion syntax.
+- CLI Interface: CLI based on pytest for convenient test management.
-- Fixtures: Fixture system inspired by Pytest for easy setup and teardown of test environments with scope support.
+- Fixtures: System inspired by Pytest for easy setup and teardown of test environments with scope support.

-## Command example
+## CLI usage example

 ```bash
 bpytest tests/unit/test_file.py::test_function